 Our 10th anniversary was approaching quickly, and we wanted to do something special to commemorate the occasion.

-We had heard about the beauty of Lucerne, Switzerland from other travelers and decided that it would be the perfect backdrop for a memorable celebration.
+We had heard about the beauty of Lucerne, Switzerland from other travelers.
+So, we decided that it would be the perfect backdrop for a memorable anniversary celebration.
 When we saw that sailing lessons were available, the whole trip suddenly came together.

-We had been talking about the possibility of living on a sailboat at some point as a way to enhance our nomadic lifestyle.
+Mimi and I had talked about the possibility of living on a sailboat at some point.
+We saw it as a way to enhance our nomadic lifestyle.

-We also knew that it would not be as simple as hopping on a boat and sailing off into the sunset.
+But we also knew that it wouldn’t be as simple as hopping on a boat and sailing off into the sunset.
 Nature can be brutal, and you can’t expect the ocean to cooperate with an inexperienced sailor.
-So, we figured that the first step for us would be to take a sailing lesson and see if a sailing lifestyle would be something that could work for us.
+So, we figured that the first step for us would be to take a sailing lesson.
+That way we could see if a sailing lifestyle would be something that could work for us.

 Lake Lucerne is calm and it seemed like a logical place for an easy first lesson.

-It was a beautiful day in the most gorgeous of settings when we met up with Andi and set sail on our first lesson.
+It was a beautiful day in the most gorgeous of settings when we met up with Andi.
+Eager to get started, we set sail on our first lesson.

-We appreciated the fact that he wanted us to be very hands on.
-He handled the most difficult of tasks, probably because he didn’t want a couple of newbies sinking his boat, but overall he had us do everything.
-Experience is the best teacher and he was great about giving us instructions while we went through the mechanics of sailing around the lake.
+We appreciated the fact that Andi wanted us to be very hands on.
+He handled the most difficult of tasks.
+Probably because he didn’t want a couple of newbies sinking his boat, but overall he had us do everything.
+Experience is the best teacher and he was great about giving us detailed instructions.
+Following his instructions, we went through the mechanics of sailing around the lake.